 6. Most All Nuts and Seeds

-Aside from walnuts, most all nuts and seeds are also high in certain fats known as mono-unsaturated fats that lower bad cholesterol.
+Aside from walnuts, almost all nuts and seeds are also high in certain fats known as mono-unsaturated fats that lower bad cholesterol.
 They also provide anti-inflammatory support and contain antioxidants that support overall heart health.
 As a bonus, these foods are also good sources of plant-based protein and they support collagen production in the body to fight the effects of aging.
 A little goes a long way, so enjoy 1/4 cup a day to gain the benefits.
 Try them in some raw energy bars or toss a few into your next smoothie or breakfast bowl.

 7. Natural Soy Foods